testfairy/ti.testfairy/README.md

 ## Reference

-Returns the version of the TestFairy SDK, for example:
+`TiTestFairy.version;` - Returns the version of the TestFairy SDK.
-`TiTestFairy.version;`

-Set an identifier that can be looked up through dashboard `TiTestFairy.setCorrelationId(correlationId)`
+`TiTestFairy.setCorrelationId(correlationId)` - Set an identifier that can be looked up through dashboard.

-Present a feedback dialog to the user `TiTestFairy.pushFeedbackController()`
+`TiTestFairy.pushFeedbackController()` - Present a feedback dialog to the user.

-Send a feedback on behalf of the user.
+`TiTestFairy.sendUserFeedback(string)` - Send a feedback on behalf of the user.
 Call when using a in-house feedback view controller with a custom design and feel.
 Feedback will be associated with the current session.
-* *string* - the feedback text string you wish to send `TiTestFairy.sendUserFeedback(string)`

-Mark geo location at this point (to be used with `navigator.geolocation.getCurrentPosition`)
+`TiTestFairy.updateLocation(locations)` - Mark geo location at this point (to be used with `navigator.geolocation.getCurrentPosition`).
-* *locations* - an array of location coordinate lat/long pairs in the following format:`{latitude: 0.0, longitude: 0.0}`
-`TiTestFairy.updateLocation(locations)`

-Mark a checkpoint in session
+`TiTestFairy.checkpoint(checkpointName)` - Mark a checkpoint in session.
-* *checkpointName* - a string containing the name for the checkpoint `TiTestFairy.checkpoint(checkpointName)`

-Pauses the current session until resume() is called.
+`TiTestFairy.pause()` - Pauses the current session until resume() is called.
-`TiTestFairy.pause()`

-Resumes a paused session.
+`TiTestFairy.resume()` - Resumes a paused session.
-`TiTestFairy.resume()`

-Returns the address of the recorded session on TestFairy's developer portal.
+`TiTestFairy.sessionUrl()` - Returns the address of the recorded session on TestFairy's developer portal.
 Will return nil if recording not yet started.
-`TiTestFairy.sessionUrl()`

-Takes a screenshot.
+`TiTestFairy.takeScreenshot()` - Takes a screenshot.
-`TiTestFairy.takeScreenshot()`

-## License
+### License

     Copyright (c) 2015 TestFairy